 Reducing supplier numbers

-There are also a number of ways in which MRO spend for planned maintenance can be improved.
-One of the most cost effective methods of MRO Procurement relies on keeping suppliers numbers as low as possible, states Brendan Free, Industry Sector Manager at RS Components.
+relies on keeping suppliers numbers as low as possible, states Richard Graham, Industry Sector Manager at RS.
 This means it's crucial the chosen suppliers have as wide a range of products as possible.

-"OEMs need to consolidate the number of suppliers they use so they have better visibility and control over MRO spending"Brendan Free, Industry Sector Manager, RS Components
+"OEMs need to consider consolidating the number of suppliers they use so they have better visibility and control over MRO spending"Richard Graham, Industry Sector Manager, RS

 Alder believes that “maverick” spend of this type also presents other risks to the OEM.
 “There’s the chance that buying parts from non-approved suppliers will cost more, and possibly take longer to source, but the biggest issue is the quality of the parts,” she says.
 “It’s not unknown for engineers to search the internet and buy parts that turn out to be counterfeit or that don’t meet required quality levels.
 Where you have these products going into machines with moving parts, you have potentially serious consequences if they go wrong.